DanielSelby/DanielSelby/README.md

 ###

 ## About Me :computer:
-I'm a passionate Data Analyst with a strong focus on turning raw data into meaningful and actionable insights, that drives and inform strategic decisions.
+I'm a Data Analyst with a strong focus on turning raw data into meaningful and actionable insights, that drives and inform strategic decisions.
 I enjoy exploring data, building intuitive visualizations, and solving real-world problems using data-driven approaches.

 * Cleaning and transforming datasets for analysis
 * Build dashboards and reports using tools like Power BI, and Excel